A Comprehensive Guide to the Best Museums in Amsterdam

 Plan Your Visit

-Want to visit many museums at once while you’re here?
-Consider getting an I Amsterdam City Card.
-It gives you free or discounted entry to 70+ museums and free public transport.
+Make sure to book your tickets in advance, especially during peak seasons.
+You don’t want to miss out on your visit.
+If you’re planning to visit multiple museums, consider purchasing the I Amsterdam City Card, which offers free or discounted entry to over 70+ museums and includes public transport.
 Not sure if it’s right for you?
 We’ve written a full blog post about it.

-You may also like our blogpost about The Bests Streets and Neighborhoods You Need to Visit and Best Breakfast Spots in the City.
+You may also like our blogpost about The Best Streets and Neighborhoods You Need to Visit and Top Breakfast Spots in the City.

 Want to Read More?